zae-bayern/elpv-dataset/README.md

 @article{Deitsch2018b,
-  author={Sergiu Deitsch and Vincent Christlein and Stephan Berger and Claudia Buerhop-Lutz and Andreas Maier and Florian Gallwitz and Christian Riess}, title={Classification of Defective Photovoltaic Module Cells in Electroluminescence Images Using Support Vector Machines and Convolutional Neural Networks}, journal={Solar Energy}, year={2018}, note={to be submitted},
+  author={Sergiu Deitsch and Vincent Christlein and Stephan Berger and Claudia Buerhop-Lutz and Andreas Maier and Florian Gallwitz and Christian Riess}, title={Automatic Classification of Defective Photovoltaic Module Cells in Electroluminescence Images}, journal={Solar Energy}, year={2018}, note={to be submitted},